Skip to Content

 }

-case 'subscription.charged': {
+case 'subscription.charge_succeeded': {

-const charge = event.data.object
+const charge = event.data.object;

-console.log('Cycle charge succeeded:', charge.id)
+console.log('Cycle charge succeeded:', charge.id, charge.amount);

 }